RikuVan/Lounasjuna/README.md

 Additionally you may want to checkout [classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) and [modules](http://2ality.com/2014/09/es6-modules-final.html)

 ### Sprint 1: DISPLAYING A RESTAURANT LIST (React)
-  A user wants to see a list of all the available restaurants they can eat at.
-Each listing should have a name, an address, a link the restaurant's webpage, and a rating from 0-5.
+  A user wants to see a list of all the available restaurants.
+Each listing should have a name, an address, a link to the restaurant's webpage, and a rating from 0-5.
 #### TODOS:
+  * NOTE AT THIS POINT YOU MUST HAVE SEED DATA LOADED IN FIREBASE
   1. Make sure you are getting your restaurant data from your database in the correct lifecyle hook.
   2. Create a state object in your component to hold your restaurants.
-  3. Make use of the Restaurant-card and Restaurant votes (inside the card) to display your restaurant data.
-Use map to create a card for each.
+  3. Use `<RestaurantCard/>` and `<RestaurantVotes/>` (inside the card) to display your restaurant data.
+Use `[].map` to create a card for each.

 #### Resources:
   - [Redux Actions](https://facebook.github.io/react/docs/react-component.html)